920-MSBI-Recruitment/P3-RevatureRecruitment/STARTUP.md

 * In addtion to the two project connections, there will be an Excel Connection and a Flat File connection.
 ![ExcelToDBConnections](https://github.com/920-MSBI-Recruitment/P3-RevatureRecruitment/blob/dev/Images/ExcelToDBConnections.PNG)
   * The Excel connection connects to the dataset, while the Flat File connection connects to a csv file with US States information.
-* Doube click the Excel Connection and browse to P3-RevatureRecruitment\Datasets\MSBI P3 Dataset_V4_Clean.xlsx.
+* Double click the Excel Connection and browse to P3-RevatureRecruitment\Datasets\MSBI P3 Dataset_V4_Clean.xlsx.
 Click OK.
   * The program should automatically detect the proper Excel version, but in the event it does not choose Microsoft Excel 2007-2010.
 * Double click the Flat File Connection and Browse to P3-RevatureRecruitment\Datasets\50_us_states_all_data.csv.
 * Ensure that all configurations match the following image.